Infernal-Insights/Hashmancer/hashmancer/darkling/README.md

 ## Building the GPU Backends

-The CUDA implementation is built by default but HIP and OpenCL backends can also be compiled via CMake:
+The CUDA implementation is built by default but HIP and OpenCL backends can also be compiled via CMake.
+Enable the desired backends and build:

 ```bash
 cd darkling